mfikes/weasel-src-paths/README.md

 This is a small repository making it easy to reproduce a [problem](https://github.com/tomjakubowski/weasel/issues/28) with Weasel in the case of multiple source path roots.

-*UPDATE*: Adding the additional source root to the project-level `:source-paths` appears to address the issue.
-This revision has been committed to this repo, showing the fix.
-This could act as a workaround for projects that don't use different sets of `:source-paths` for each cljsbuild build key.
+*UPDATE*: Adding the additional source root to the project-level `:source-paths` appears to workaround the issue.
+This could suffice for projects that don't use different sets of `:source-paths` for each cljsbuild build key.
+For this repo, the workaround involves setting `:source-paths ["src" "foo-src"]` at the project level instead of `:source-paths ["src"]`.

 ## Usage

-First, remove `"foo-src"` from the project-level, so that you have `:source-paths ["src"]`.

 Observe that `lein cljsbuild once dev` builds the project without issue.